ibm-cloud-docs/databases-for-redis/howto-admin-password.md

 # Setting the Admin Password
 {: #admin-password}

-The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled.
-You need a username and password to connect and issue commands.
-The username for Redis is always "admin".
+The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled, and comes with an admin user.

+If you are using Redis 5.x and below, the admin user is the only user for your deployment.
+Redis didn't have support for multiple users until version 6.x.
+{: .tip}

 You have to set the admin password before you can use it to connect.
 To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the service dashboard to open the management panel for your service.
 Open the _Settings_ tab, and use the _Change Password_ panel to set a new admin password.